ministryofjustice/security-guidance/docs/technical-security-controls-guide-defensive-layer-1.md

 **DO**

-The following list describes what should be in place to create secure software development and configuration environments within the MoJ.
+The following list describes what should be in place to create secure software development and configuration environments within the .

 ✔ If you are developing or maintaining systems or applications, use a development lifecycle and associated tooling which enforces security by design.
 Examples include: